rust-lang/rust-bindgen/book/src/cpp.md

 ```

 You can easily verify this fact if you provide a implementation for `MyClass`
-and `method` that prints the the `this` pointer address.
+and `method` that prints the `this` pointer address.
 However, you can
 ignore this fact if you know that the original C++ code does not rely on the
 instance address in its internal logic.